Misao (video game): Plot

 Three months ago, Aki's classmate, Misao, disappeared.
 She was very calm and reclusive, often the target of bullying.
-One day during school, Aki starts to hear Misao's voice in the middle of class, scaring her classmates; Aki's best friend Ayaka, mature and reserved student Kudoh, the school jock Tohma, Tohma's girlfriend Saotome, leader of the bullies Yoshino, and popular teacher Sohta.
+One day during school, Aki starts to hear Misao's voice in the middle of class, scaring her classmates: Aki's best friend Ayaka, mature and reserved student Kudoh, the school jock Tohma, Tohma's girlfriend Saotome, leader of the bullies Yoshino, and popular teacher Sohta.
 Then, the school starts shaking and Aki loses consciousness.
 When she awakens, she finds out from student council president "Onigawara", who is actually Ogre from Mad Father, that the school has been dragged into another dimension by Misao's spirit, and that demons are terrorizing and killing the students.
 Onigawara enlists Aki in solving Misao's death by finding her scattered body parts throughout the school to perform a ritual and confronting her classmates.

 Aki first opens a locker in her classroom with Sohta stuffed inside, and Sohta goes off to find the rest of the students.
 Aki finds Ayaka sneaking through Sohta's belongings in the faculty office and warns her about the demons, to no avail as Ayaka has a large crush on him and wants to unlock his desk.
 Later, she finds Saotome getting attacked by a demon in the bathroom with Tohma watching helplessly before running away.
 Aki manages to kill the demon, but it was too late as Saotome was killed before she could be saved.
-She finds Kudoh in the gym, confessing his love for Misao and apologizing for not being there for her.
-Misao's spirit appears and condemns Kudoh, and injures him with a falling spotlight.
-Kudoh runs away before Aki can get to him.
-Then, she finds Yoshino tied to a table in the science classroom, transformed into a futuristic laboratory.
-A hostile presence approaches, forcing her to hide in the carcass of a large bear while Yoshino is chainsawed to death by Alfred Drevis, who was resurrected as a zombie-like entity with no remaining sanity.
+She finds Kudoh outside on a street, confessing his love for Misao and apologizing for not being there for her.
+Misao's spirit appears and condemns Kudoh before having a car run him over.
+Returning to the school, Aki finds Yoshino tied to a table in the science classroom, transformed into a futuristic laboratory.
+A hostile presence approaches, forcing her to hide in the corpse of a man while Yoshino is chainsawed to death by Alfred Drevis, who was resurrected as a zombie-like entity with no remaining sanity.
 In the library, Aki encounters "Library", the student council vice president, later renamed Novella.
 She also finds Tohma hiding in a makeshift bedroom.
 She finally finds Kudoh again, in the middle of a street in a demon town, still trying to apologize to Misao before getting run over by a car, killing him.

-While finding the body parts throughout the school, Aki experiences flashbacks from Misao, which reveal that Kudoh used to be best friends with Misao, before getting ridiculed by his friends for hanging out with a girl in junior high, and that Misao dated Tohma briefly, before breaking up with him after Saotome and Yoshino leaked their private texts in an attempt to humiliate Misao in front of the whole school, and to get Tohma to date Saotome instead.
-The final flashback shows that Misao was getting help from Sohta after being bullied in the school bathroom one night.
+While finding the body parts throughout the school, Aki experiences flashbacks from Misao, which reveal that Kudoh used to be best friends with Misao, before getting ridiculed by his friends for hanging out with a girl in junior high, and that Misao dated Tohma briefly.
+However, they broke up when Saotome and Yoshino leaked their private texts in an attempt to humiliate Misao in front of the whole school, and to get Tohma to date Saotome instead.
+In a further attempt at humiliation, Yoshino also arranged for a male student to rape Misao in the school bathroom.